- Provide an overview of creating and using videos with students

 You can also embed videos using their embed code.

-7. Place your cursor in the post where you want you it to be embedded and click on Add Media button.
+6. Place your cursor where you want the video to appear and then click on the Add Media button.

-9. Paste the embed code into the Insert Embed code box and click Insert into post.
+8. Paste the video embed code into the embed code field.

-11. When you view your blog you should now see the video embedded in your post or page.
+11. When you view your published post you will see your video.

 We’d like you to add your voice and ideas to our ongoing conversation about student blogging by completing the following tasks:

 - Find a video on YouTube or Vimeo that you would like to share with students and embed it into a blog post using the URL method.
-Or choose one or more of the video creation and editing tools and try using the tool with your students or try creating something for your students using it.
-For example, you could create a Animoto to introduce yourself to your students and parents then embed it into your About page or you could get your students to bring photos of their holidays and create their own Animoto.
+Or choose one or more of the video creation and editing tools listed and try using the tool with or for your students.
+For example, you could create an Animoto to introduce yourself to your students and parents then embed it into your About page, or you could get your students to bring photos of their holidays and create their own Animoto.
 Leave a comment with a link to where you’ve embedded the video so we can check out how you went.

 - Read through the most recent comments in reply to this step and leave a response to another person’s comment.